SpongePowered/SpongeDocs/source/plugin/event/filters.rst

         // do something
     }

-**@All** This parameter source annotation is a little special in that it requires that the annotated parameter be an array type.
-The returned array will be equivalent to the result of ``Cause#all(Class<?>)``.
+**@All** This parameter source annotation requires that the annotated parameter be an array type.
+The returned array will be equivalent to the contents of calling ``Cause#all(Class<?>)``.
 By default if the returned array would be empty then the validation fails however this can be disabled by setting ``ignoreEmpty=false``.

 **In this example your listener will always be called, although the players array may be empty if the event's cause contained no players.**